-- Solid hierarchy & full use of schema.org breadcrumb markup are important to most business sites.
+- Solid hierarchy and full use of schema.org breadcrumb markup are important to most business sites.
 Taxonomy is critical to effective SEO and must be exposed in breadcrumbs with linked landing pages.
 First home page, then categories, subcategories and finally article or detail page must use "BreadcrumbList" schema (details here).
 This technical SEO item is listed first here because it is among the most important elements toward setting up a clearly understandable hierarchy to establish page authority and internal link equity for optimal search visibility.
 You'll find most large publishers and retailers incorporate breadcrumbs on their sites.

-- The CMS generates & updates both XML and HTML sitemaps for search engines so they can fully index content.
+- The CMS generates and updates both XML and HTML sitemaps for search engines so they can fully index content.
 Both of these sitemap types are intended entirely for search engines and are rarely accessed by site visitors.

 - The XML Sitemap file is dynamically updated by the backend system (change frequency is determined by publishing schedule).
-These documents must list only pages which do not redirect or 404, as search engines will reject all pages listed there if these errors or redirects exist.
+These documents must list only pages that do not redirect or 404, as search engines will reject all pages listed there if these errors or redirects exist.
 XML sitemap files are a simple list of important pages on the site that should be indexed by search engines.
 There are change frequency, priority and other elements included in the XML file, and there is usually a pointer to the XML sitemap from the robots.txt file.

-- HTML Sitemaps are crawlable HTML files showing and linking hierarchy and detail pages, as well as most important landing pages.
+- HTML Sitemaps are crawlable HTML files showing and linking hierarchy and detail pages, as well as the most important landing pages.
 HTML sitemaps should dynamically update as new content is added and should reflect the site structure, beginning with top level category pages and drilling down through category and subcategories to detail or article pages.
-The top level index of category pages should be linked from the footer of every page to ensure frequent crawling by search engine spiders.
+The top-level index of category pages should be linked from the footer of every page to ensure frequent crawling by search engine spiders.